-The Project has been designed with appropriate walls, lighting, and a parking area that provides secure and visually appealing screening of 47 of the 55 total provided on-site parking spaces.
-Because the Project's resident parking area is not designed as an open parking lot, off-site glare is therefore not an issue or negligible.
+The Project has been designed with appropriate and decorative walls, shielded lighting, low-E glass, decorative paving, and a parking area that provides secure and visually appealing screening of 47 of the 55 total provided on-site parking spaces.
+Because the Project's resident parking area is not designed as an open parking lot and solar panels are positioned at a flat angle, off-site glare is therefore not an issue or negligible.
 Conditions of approval are included that would prohibit light from the property spilling onto adjacent properties or create off-site glare.
 In the event there is a fence and/or sign, the Project will be required to submit for permits and comply with the applicable Zoning Code requirements.